 Transfer applicants from California community colleges can refer to the major articulations on www.assist.org for more details about pre-major status.

-Majors in UCSB's College of Engineering are impacted, meaning they have a limited number of spaces available.
-Majors in UCSB's College of Letters and Science are not impacted/capped, but Dance B.A., Dance B.F.A., and Music B.M. applicants must complete an audition before admission.
-Majors in UCSB's College of Creative Studies are also not impacted, but a supplemental application and additional materials are required for all applicants.
+Majors in UCSB's College of Engineering are selective, meaning they have a limited number of spaces available.
+Majors in UCSB's College of Letters and Science are not selective, but Dance B.A., Dance B.F.A., and Music B.M. applicants must complete an audition before admission.
+Majors in UCSB's College of Creative Studies are selective, and all CCS applicants are required to submit a free supplemental application and additional materials.

 To formally withdraw your application, please send an email to our office at firstname.lastname@example.org including your full name and UC Application ID number.
 Please send your email from the address on your UC application.